 Segregation of Client Funds

-Another important regulation in place is the requirement that brokers hold client funds in segregated accounts.
-This rule ensures that a client’s deposit is not mixed with the broker’s own operating capital, preventing the broker from using client funds for its business activities or speculative trading.
+Another vital regulation in place is the requirement that brokers hold client funds in segregated accounts.
+This rule ensures that a client’s deposit is not commingled with the broker’s operating capital, thereby preventing the broker from using client funds for its business activities or speculative trading.
 In the event of broker insolvency, these segregated funds remain protected, and clients should be able to recover their money because these funds are not part of the broker’s assets.

 Leverage Restrictions

-To prevent traders from taking on too much risk, US regulations have strict limits on the leverage brokers can offer to retail clients.
+To prevent traders from taking on excessive risk, US regulations impose strict limits on the leverage brokers can offer to retail clients.
 The maximum leverage allowed is 50:1 for major currency pairs and 20:1 for minor pairs.
 The conservative leverage limits help prevent traders from experiencing devastating losses due to high-risk trading practices and ensure that brokers do not promote overly risky strategies.

 Regular Auditing and Reporting